Science and technology in Jordan

-Science and technology is Jordan's fastest-growing economic sector.
+Science and technology is Jordan's growing economic sector.
 This growth is occurring across multiple industries, including information and communications technology (ICT), solar and wind energy and nuclear technology.

 Science policy framework

 Science, technology and innovation policy and strategy

-Established in 1987, Jordan's Higher Council for Science and Technology is an independent public body that acts as a national umbrella organization for scientific research.
+Established in 1987, Jordan's Higher Council for Science and Technology is an independent public body that acts as a national umbrella organisation for scientific research.
 It is the Higher Council for Science and Technology which drew up the first national policy for science and technology in 1995.
 In 2013, it completed the national Science, Technology and Innovation Policy and Strategy (2013–2017), which has seven broad objectives.
 These are to: